GoogleChrome/web.dev/src/site/content/en/blog/bluetooth/index.md

-In order to get as much feedback as possible from developers using the Web Bluetooth API in the field, Chrome has previously added this feature in Chrome 53 as an [origin trial] for Chrome OS, Android, and Mac.
+In order to get as much feedback as possible from developers using the Web Bluetooth API in the field, Chrome has previously added this feature in Chrome 53 as an [origin trial] for ChromeOS, Android, and Mac.

 The trial has successfully ended in January 2017.